 - Keep in touch with friends and family.

 - Join support groups.

 Clinical depression is a condition that qualifies you for VAT exemption when purchasing a personal alarm.
-HMRC state that a product which has been “designed or adapted for a disability” qualifies for VAT exemption.
+HMRC state that a product that has been “designed or adapted for a disability” qualifies for VAT exemption.